Data Types and Measurement Scales

 stringNominalText is treated as categories

 Auto-inference may not match the actual meaning of the data.
 For example, postal codes and ID columns are loaded as numeric and assigned interval scale, but they are semantically nominal.
-For these columns, right-click the column in the Data Table and select Edit Scale of Measurement to change to the appropriate scale.
+For these columns, right-click the column header in the Data Table and select Edit Scale of Measurement to change to the appropriate scale.
 Note that numeric strings with leading zeros (0060001, 001, etc.) are automatically loaded as string, so leading zeros are preserved.

 References